What is the Treynor Ratio?

 When using the Treynor Ratio, keep in mind:

 - For negative values of Beta, the Ratio does not give meaningful values.

-- When comparing two portfolios, the Ratio does not extract the economic significance on the difference of the values, as they are ordinal.
+- When comparing two portfolios, the Ratio does not indicate the significance of the difference of the values, as they are ordinal.
 For example, a Treynor Ratio of 0.5 is better than one of 0.25, but not necessarily twice as good.

-- The numerator is the excess return to the risk-free rate, and the denominator is the Beta of the portfolio, or, in other words, a measure of systematic risk of a portfolio.
+- The numerator is the excess return to the risk-free rate.
+The denominator is the Beta of the portfolio, or, in other words, a measure of its systematic risk.

 Thank you for reading CFI’s explanation of the Treynor Ratio.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: